TL;DR

 Returns: { orderId: string, total: number, status: string }

-Generate test cases covering:
+Generate pytest test cases covering:

 - Valid order with multiple items